fsichetti/nice-meshes/README.md

 - [FreeImage](https://freeimage.sourceforge.io/)

 # Running
-The program's behaviour is defined in a standard INI file.
+Program behaviour is specified in a standard INI file.
 The INI file can contain any number of sections, each corresponding to a different configuration.
 The program takes two optional arguments: the first is the name of the configuration (i.e. section) to use, and it defaults to the first configuration in the INI file; the second is the path to the INI file itself, which defaults to `./configuration.ini`.

 *Example: the file `configuration.ini` in the current directory contains a section named "torusply" which generates a torus with certain parameters and saves it as a PLY mesh.
 The command `nicemesh torusply` executes this instruction.*